satisfice/web-testing-bookmarklets/README.md

 ## Installation

-Copy and paste the code for each bookmarklet into the body of a corresponding bookmark that you create in your browser.
+Load the "installation_page.htm" file into your browser and drag each bookmark to your bookmarks bar.

 ## Usage